kmwallio/ThiefMD/README.md

 <img src="docs/images/thiefmd_64.png" width="48" style="float: left; width: 48px" />

-ThiefMD is a [Markdown](https://en.wikipedia.org/wiki/Markdown) editor that helps with organization and management.
+ThiefMD is a [Markdown](https://en.wikipedia.org/wiki/Markdown) editor that helps with `organization and management`.
 It is heavily inspired by [Ulysses](https://ulysses.app).
 Initial code was based on work from [Quilter](https://github.com/lainsce/quilter).

 ## Features